tandasat/DdiMon/README.md

     bcdedit /set testsigning on

-Since DdiMon supports only uni-processor systems currently, a system with more than one processors must simulate change a number of active processors with below command, and then restart the system to activate the change:
+Since DdiMon supports only uni-processor systems currently (#1), a system with more than one processors must change a number of active processors with below command, and then restart the system to activate the change:

     bcdedit /set numproc 1